-Usually, you can get 2 options to repay your payday loans:
+Usually, you have 2 options to repay your payday loans:

 Payday loan debt consolidation:

-The debt relief company can help you to bundle your multiple debt payments in single monthly payments at reduced interest rates.
+The debt relief company can help you bundle your multiple debt payments into single monthly payments at reduced interest rates.
 They will try to negotiate with your lenders to reduce the incessantly high-interest rates of your payday loans.

 Once your lenders agree, you can make single monthly payments, for your multiple pdls, to the debt relief company.
-And in turn, the company will distribute the money among your lenders.
+In turn, the company will distribute the money among your lenders.

-So, by opting for the payday loan debt consolidation, you have to shell out much less as the interest rates will likely be reduced.
-Besides, you won’t have to be worried about managing your multiple pdls anymore.
+So, by opting for payday loan debt consolidation, you have to shell out much less as interest rates will likely be reduced.
+Besides, you won’t have to worry about managing your multiple pdls anymore.

 Payday loan debt settlement:

 The financial experts of the settlement company will try to negotiate with your lenders to reduce your outstanding balance amounts and waive off any late fees and other charges.

 Once your creditors agree, you can start making single monthly payments for your multiple payday loans to the settlement company.
 These payments will be saved in a trust account.